rileyshahar/aga/docs/tutorial.md

     return x * x
 ```

-Now re-run `aga gen square` and upload the resultant file to
+Now re-run `aga gen square.py` and upload the resultant file to
 [Gradescope](https://gradescope-autograders.readthedocs.io/en/latest/getting_started/).

-There are a couple of things to know about the behavior of this autograder.
+There are a couple of things to know about this behavior.

+First, there must be exactly one problem present in `square.py`.
+This is a
+limitation that will hopefully be relaxed in the future.

-First, while the student can upload any number of files, precisely one of them
+Second, while the student can upload any number of files, precisely one of them
 must contain a python object matching the name of the reference solution; in this
 case, `square` (note that the reference solution object's name is used even if
 another name is assigned to the problem itself via the `name` argument to the
 decorator).
 Otherwise, the solution will be rejected.
 It's extremely important
 to communicate this restriction to students.

-Second, each test case will be run against the student's submission and the
+Third, each test case will be run against the student's submission and the
 golden solution.
 If the outputs differ, the test will be marked as failing.
 The
 score of each test case will be half of the total score of the problem; by
 default, each test case has equal weight.
 Modifying this default will be